The Sentimental Bloke (1961 musical)

 The Sentimental Bloke is a 1961 Australian musical by Albert Arlen, Nancy Brown and Lloyd Thomson based on Songs of a Sentimental Bloke by C.J.
 Dennis.
-It is one of the most successful Australian musicals of the 20th century.
+Set in Melbourne, it is one of the most successful Australian musicals of the 20th century.

 The musical has also been adapted for television and ballet.

 Development

 Albert Arlen and Nancy Brown had worked on the musical since 1950.

-Initially they sought the involvement of George Johnston, who showed little interest.
+Initially they sought the involvement of George Johnston, and it was announced in 1951 when Arlen arrived back in Australia from London that Johnston was working on the book.

 Later, the actor Lloyd Thomson was brought on board as writer.

 Arlen and Brown went to England in 1955 to promote the show.
+This was unsuccessful so they returned to Australia.

+In 1957 J.C.
+Williamson's took an option on the show.

-This was unsuccessful so they returned to Australia, borrowed some money, and self-produced the musical in an amateur production at Canberra's Albert Hall in March 1961.
+The writers borrowed some money, and self-produced the musical in an amateur production at Canberra's Albert Hall in March 1961.
 The cast included Edwin Ride and Brown.
-The show had a one-week run in Canberra, which was so popular that extra seating in the aisles had to be arranged.
+The one-week run in Canberra was so popular that extra seating in the aisles had to be arranged.
 J. C. Williamson's directors Sir Frank Tait and John McCallum attended the final performance.

 Productions

 Original production

 Later that year, J. C. Williamson's produced the musical professionally in Melbourne.
 The original six-week season at Melbourne's Comedy Theatre (from 4 November 1961), directed by John Young, was later extended to five months.
-The roles of The Bloke, Doreen and Rose of Spadger's Lane were played by Edwin Ride (from the amateur Canberra production), Patsy Hemingway and Gloria Dawn respectively.
+The Bloke, Doreen and Rose of Spadger's Lane were played by Edwin Ride (from the amateur Canberra production), Patsy Hemingway and Gloria Dawn respectively.

 Through 1962, the production toured to Adelaide (Tivoli Theatre), Brisbane (Her Majesty's Theatre), Sydney (Theatre Royal) and Auckland, New Zealand (His Majesty's Theatre).

+The Bulletin said "John Young's production has only one serious fault: It is too long and too loose.
+But that can be remedied very easily by some simple tailoring."